U.S. judge says Argentina debt swap plan violates court order

 Implementation of Fernandez’s plan, or anything similar, would violate the earlier injunction, Griesa said in his order, which he said was issued “for the avoidance of doubt” over his court’s position on Fernandez’s plan.

-The decision further muddies a case that could ultimately find itself at the U.S. Supreme Court and has created worries about a potential default by South America’s second-largest economy.
+The decision further complicates Argentina’s strategy in a case that could ultimately go before the U.S. Supreme Court and has created worries about a potential default by South America’s second-largest economy.

-During two restructurings in 2005 and 2010, holders of around 93 percent of Argentina’s debt agreed to swap their bonds in deals giving them 25 cents to 29 cents on the dollar.
+During two restructurings in 2005 and 2010, holders of about 93 percent of Argentina’s debt agreed to swap their bonds in deals giving them 25 cents to 29 cents on the dollar.

 But bondholders who did not swap, led by hedge funds NML and Aurelius Capital Management, instead went to court in New York seeking payment in full.

-Argentina has called the so-called holdout bondholders vultures and has vowed not to pay them.
+Argentina calls these bondholders vultures and has vowed not to pay them.

+“Once again the judge has issued an order at the behest of the vultures,” finance secretary Adrian Cosentino said in a statement, vowing to use all legal avenues at its disposal to guarantee continued service of its restructured debt.

 Griesa has ruled that the holdout bondholders deserved equal treatment with the so-called exchange bondholders.
 He also ordered Argentina to pay $1.33 billion into escrow for the holdouts before paying the exchange bondholders, setting Argentina on course to default on its debt.